zeyh/RCS/README.md

 Go to your destination folder, and then

 - Drag files from your local file navigator to your OnDemand browser window
-- Click "Upload" button located on the top-right corner of your browser and click "Choose Files" button to choose files in your local computer
+- Click the "Upload" button located on the top-right corner of your browser and click the "Choose Files" button to choose files on your local computer
 ![upload](images/files/upload.png)

 **Downloading files**

-- Click the file or multiselect with "control+click" the files first.
+- Click the file or multi-select with "control+click" the files first.
 Then click the "Download" button.
 Please note that if a folder is selected, it will be automatically zipped when downloading.
 ![download](images/files/download.png)

 **Viewing or Editing files**